 The Philippines can get some pretty gnarly storms, especially during typhoon season.
 Although typhoons are not ideal for the general public, they do wonders for surfing the Philippines!
 One place that handles the swell brilliantly is Bagasbas Beach in Camarines Norte, located in the Bicol region of the Philippines.
 The best time to surf the Philippines and Bagasbas Beach is from July until the end of the year.
 Offshore typhoons stir up the Pacific sending in those top quality sets!

 Zambales province is a popular surf spot in the Philippines amongst both locals and tourists.
 The surf here doesn’t get as big as some of the other surfing spots in the Philippines.
 However, it's in close proximity to Manila and has a laid-back reputation, with chilled beach vibes.
 This makes Zambales the perfect beach and surf getaway from the crazy city of Manila.
+If you want a decent yet cheap place to crash just near the best surf breaks, then check out the Palms Resort and Bar.
 Zambales province offers 3 of the best-surfing destinations in the Philippines.

 - San Antonio is the busiest of the 3.
 Working wonders with a wicked South swell.
 If you get a good day you will see why they call it the “magic left”!